How good alignment keeps your joints healthy

 Good alignment is when your body is in correct or appropriate relative positions.
 Proper alignment makes your body stronger and easier to move.
 In fact, hips that are properly aligned can safely support 8x your body weight.

 Pain often occurs when there is a misalignment somewhere in the kinetic chain.
-If the misalignment is not corrected, it will wreak havoc on your muscles and/or joints.
-The end result is often arthritis.
+If the misalignment is not corrected, it will wreak havoc on your muscles and/or joints and the end result is often arthritis.

 Two types of arthritis